Evil Under the Sun (1982 film): Filming locations

-The film was shot at Lee International Studios in Wembley, London, and on location in Majorca, Spain in May 1981.
-The Majorca location was suggested by Hamilton, who had lived there for several years.
+The film was shot at Lee International Studios in Wembley, London, and on location in Mallorca, Spain in May 1981.
+The Mallorca location was suggested by Hamilton, who had lived there for several years.

-The actual island used for aerial shots is Sa Dragonera, an uninhabited islet with "natural park" status, located just off the west coast of Majorca near Sant Elm.
+The actual island used for aerial shots is Sa Dragonera, an uninhabited islet with "natural park" status, located just off the west coast of Mallorca near Sant Elm.
 Other locations used were Cala Blanca (Note: Cala Blanca is located at .) as "Ladder Bay", and offshore at Sant Elm (Note: Sant Elm is located at .) for the south of France (Sir Horace's boat scenes).
 Cala d'en Monjo (Note: Cala d'en Monjo is located at .) was used for the exterior of Daphne's hotel and cove; the hotel itself was a private estate later bought by the Mallorca Island Council (along with the Calvià municipality) and demolished to its foundations when the land it is on was made a natural park.
 "Gull Cove" is the remote Cala en Feliu on the Formentor Peninsula.
 (Note: Cala en Feliu is located at .)
-The other hotel exterior shots were filmed at the Raixa Estate (Note: The Raixa Estate is located at .) in Bunyola, a large Italianate villa surrounded by gardens; once owned by the German designer Jil Sander, it was subsequently purchased by the Island Council of Majorca.
+The other hotel exterior shots were filmed at the Raixa Estate (Note: The Raixa Estate is located at .) in Bunyola, a large Italianate villa surrounded by gardens; once owned by the German designer Jil Sander, it was subsequently purchased by the Island Council of Mallorca.
 Finally, Poirot boards a launch to the island from Cala de Deià, (Note: Cala de Deià is located at .) the cove below the village of Deià.

 The early scenes set on the moors were shot in the Yorkshire Dales, England, with the exterior of the police station being the former Literary Institute in Muker, Swaledale.

 Reception

 According to Nat Cohen of EMI, the film "did not do as well as the other two Poirot pictures.
 In the first place, we had only one grade A actor in it... and the rest were good but regarded as Grade B at the box-office.
 Another thing: artists’ fees had escalated beyond belief or budgeting."

 Anthony Shaffer later wrote in his 2001 memoir that the film "didn’t quite do the same business as Nile at the outset, but I understand that it is catching up, and it is still my favourite.
-At any rate it certainly far outstrips the perfectly dreadful Christie film Appointment With Death, which I part-wrote."
+At any rate it certainly far outstrips the perfectly dreadful Christie film Appointment with Death, which I part-wrote."